thehyve/delphyne/docs/transformations.rst

         records_to_insert = []
         for row in source:
             # ...transformation logic...
-            omop_record = wrapper.cdm.Observation(
+            record = wrapper.cdm.Observation(
                 person_id=...,
                 observation_concept_id=...,
                 ...
             )
-            records_to_insert.append(records_to_insert)
+            records_to_insert.append(record)
         return records_to_insert

-While this is straightforward, it does require to store all records in memory.
+While this is straightforward, it does require to store all output records in memory.
 For large tables there is a 'batch' mode :meth:`.Wrapper.execute_batch_transformation`.
 This expects the transformation function to yield the ORM objects one at a time.
-The wrapper will commits the yielded records to the database in batches of given size.
+The wrapper commits the yielded records to the database in batches of 10_000 records by default.

 .. code-block:: python